 It was a very aggressive four and a half hours of Surgery.
 Doctors almost removed 99% of it, so my facial nerves, optical nerves, and everything got affected.
 I lost my eyesight, my talking and hearing ability, and couldn't even walk.

-To make things worse, my creatinine used to shoot up to 6, and doctors were in confusion about whether to do dialysis or not because I already had a lung infection.
+To make things worse, my creatinine used to shoot up to 6, and doctors were confused about whether to do dialysis or not because I already had a lung infection.
 So, they didn't take the risk and gave me medicines and increased my water intake.
 After one week, point by point, the creatinine level started to decrease.

 But then finally, I successfully got discharged from the hospital, and even my tracheostomy got removed.